ahmetcanozcan/fet/README.md

 ## What is FET?

-you can build queries with factory functions.
-It can make your repository functions more generic, and makes checking query variables easier with the built-in checker system.
+Fet is a library that allows you to build queries in dynamic, and programmatic way.
+You can build mongo queries with function calls, instead of writing nested maps.
+And you have a unique, built-in logical control on your queries easily.

 ## Installation